 - Passwords.
 An EMR/EHR forces staff to change their password the first time they log in and use that password to access the system thereafter.
 Consequently, this helps the organization implement unique user identifications, which is a Security Rule requirement.

 - Automatic logoff.
-An EMR/EHR will be set to automatically log off after a period of inactivity, which is another security requirement.
+The system will be set to automatically log off after a period of inactivity, which is another security requirement.

 - Access control.
 A security officer can partition off areas in most EMR/EHR systems according to an employee’s role in the organization (ex.
 Nurse, technician, or doctor).
 This helps the organization meet the minimum necessary standard, which requires that staff members only access the information necessary for them to do their job.